Never miss an important update |

 CRAR or CAR (Capital adequacy ratio) is used to assess the ability of a bank to absorb losses.

-The minimum capital ratios are viewed by the banks as the acceptable standards to ensure the condition is fundamentally sound.
+The banks view the minimum capital ratios as acceptable standards to ensure the condition is fundamentally sound.

 Maturing assets and liabilities are classified based on the residual maturity (i.e. the remaining period) and not on their contractual maturity, under various time frames also termed as time buckets (1 day; 2-7 days;